Get A Look At That Gorgeous Coat!

 The Skye Terrier's very devoted temperament, low exercise demand and their love of companionship, would make them a good

-choice of dog for the elderly.
+choice of dog for seniors or less active life styles.

 Do You Have A Skye?